RYR-1-Related Diseases for Healthcare Professionals

 Image Alt

-is now an entry on the National Organization for Rare Disorders (NORD) Rare Disease Database.
+is listed on the National Organization for Rare Disorders (NORD) Rare Disease Database.

-NORD gratefully acknowledges Joshua J. Todd, PhD, CCRP, National Institutes of Health, Michael F. Goldberg, MD, MPH, Co-Founder and President, The RYR-1 Foundation, Robert T. Dirksen, PhD, University of Rochester, and Nicol C. Voermans, MD, PhD, Radboud University (The Netherlands), for the preparation of this report.
+NORD gratefully acknowledges Joshua J. Todd, PhD, CCRP, National Institutes of Health, Michael F. Goldberg, MD, MPH, Board President and Co-Chair of Research, The RYR-1 Foundation, Robert T. Dirksen, PhD, University of Rochester, and Nicol C. Voermans, MD, PhD, Radboud University (The Netherlands), for the preparation of this report.

 Close close